-Then, any time you sign in to manage your Apple ID, sign in to iCloud, or make an iTunes, iBooks, or App Store purchase from a new device, you need to verify your identity by entering both your password and a 4-digit verification code.
+Then, whenever you sign in to manage your Apple ID, sign in to iCloud, or make an iTunes, Apple Books or App Store purchase from a new device, you need to verify your identity by entering both your password and a 4-digit verification code.

 After you sign in, you can securely access your account or make purchases as usual.
 Without both your password and the verification code, access to your account is denied.

 You'll also get a 14-character Recovery Key to print and keep in a safe place.
-Use your Recovery Key to regain access to your account if you ever lose access to your trusted devices or forget your password.
+Use your Recovery Key to regain access to your account if you ever lose access to your trusted devices or SMS-capable phone number, or forget your password.

 Do I still need to remember any security questions?

 With two-step verification, you don't need to create or remember any security questions.
-Your identity is verified exclusively using your password, verification codes sent to your trusted devices, and your Recovery Key.
+Your identity is verified exclusively using your password, verification codes sent to your trusted devices or SMS-capable phone number, and your Recovery Key.